 White or tooth-coloured fillings are dental fillings that restore and mimic the natural appearance of a tooth.
-In addition to rebuilding teeth that have fractured or decayed, tooth-colored fillings can also be used to replace old amalgam silver fillings.
-The process involves the skillful use of dental composite, a mouldable tooth-coloured material with a paste-like consistency made from glass resins and fillers.
+In addition to rebuilding teeth that have fractured or decayed, tooth-coloured fillings are also used to replace old amalgam silver fillings.
+The process involves the skilful use of dental composite - a mouldable tooth-coloured material with a paste-like consistency made from glass resins and fillers.

-White fillings are long lasting and available in a range of shades that can be matched to the colour of your own teeth.
-These bonded fillings are essential to minimally invasive dentistry and allow us to keep your teeth healthy for longer.
+White fillings are long-lasting and available in a range of shades that can be matched to the colour of your own teeth.
+These bonded fillings are essential to minimally invasive dentistry and allow us to keep your teeth healthier for longer.

-- They bond to tooth structure chemically and thus do not require the placement of slots, grooves or pins in healthy tooth structure to mechanically retain them
+- They bond chemically to the tooth and thus do not require placing slots, grooves or pins in the healthy tooth structure to retain them mechanically.

-- They harden in seconds rahter than days that some other materials take
+- They harden in seconds rather than days that some other materials take.

-- Tooth sensitivity due to the composite resin is minimal and brief if felt at all
+- Due to the composite resin, tooth sensitivity is minimal and brief, if felt at all.

-- They may be used on front and back teeth without compromising aesthetics
+- They can be used on front and back teeth without compromising aesthetics.

 - They can be repaired if damaged.

-- Frequent and/or prolonged exposure to liquids with a high alcohol content may degrade them
+- Frequent or prolonged exposure to liquids with a high alcohol content may degrade them.

-- They are technique sensitive and great care needs to be taken to do them correctly.
+- They are technique-sensitive, and great expertise is required to do them correctly.

 What are they?

-Because of the greater technique sensitivity, at HBDS we use a special plastic sheet called a rubber dam to isolate the teeth that we’re working on.
-This allows greater control of saliva in the area, and you to be more relaxed as no water can wash down your throat.
+Because of the greater technique sensitivity, at HBDS, we use a special plastic sheet called a rubber dam to isolate the teeth that we’re working on.
+This allows greater control of saliva in the area, and for you to be more relaxed, as no water can wash down your throat.

-We do not always need to numb the area we’re working on because white composite fillings are chemically bonded to teeth.
-However, if tooth decay has progressed beneath the enamel layer and into the underlying dentin layer, which surrounds the nerve of the tooth, we will do so.
+We don't always need to numb the area we’re working on because white composite fillings are chemically bonded to teeth.
+However, if tooth decay has progressed beneath the enamel layer and into the underlying dentin which surrounds the nerve of the tooth, we will do so.

 Alternatives to composite resin fillings